borntofrappe/borntofrappe/README.md

 Introduce landing page with a descriptive header.

 Font loading: [mulish](https://fonts.google.com/specimen/Mulish), 4 faces (regular, italic, extra bold, extra bold italic), woff2, [two stage loading strategy](https://www.zachleat.com/web/css-tricks-web-fonts/) with a subset and a more featured version <!-- worth a more detailed write-up to remember the process -->

+## Day 2: icons

+Create a helper project to read `.svg` files syntax and create an object of name-svg key-value pairs.

+Export object from `lib/utils`.
+Import where needed and inject with `{@html}`.